daniel-jach/instant-eva-deutsch/README.md

 5. Upload the files *app.R* and *summary.Rmd* to
     <a href='https://www.shinyapps.io/' target='_blank'>shinyapps.io</a>.

-## GAF files
+## GFL files

-The *GAF* files contain another questionnaire with questions adapted to the use in German as a foreign language classrooms.
-To use this version, run through the setup with the *GAF* files instead.
+The *GFL* files contain another questionnaire with questions adapted to the use in German as a foreign language classrooms.
+To use this version, run through the setup with the *GFL* files instead.

 ## Author